pyamsoft/pydroid/core/README.md

-# pydroid
+# pydroid-core
-PYDroid library for pyamsoft applications
+Core PYDroid library

 ## What is this

-This is the logic and data implementation of the pydroid library components.
+This is the core that all other PYDroid libraries are built on.